83nyquist/CodeExample/README.md

 - **Coroutine & Object Pooling** - Optimized generation of tile decoration for smooth performance

 v1.0.1
-- **Multithreading in Unity Job System** - NPC system supporting 200+ individiual agents
+- **Multithreading in Unity Job System** - NPC system supporting a large amount of individiual agents

 ## How to Run the Build